 Linkages with a number of other international organizations, particularly but not exclusively humanitarian agencies, some in the UN system (e.g. UNEP, UNESCO, IAEA, and WHO), some outside (like GEO, and ICSU), are also required to ensure the GDPFS of the future can respond to their needs.
 It is to be expected that as socio-economic related information is made available through the GDPFS, this number could increase substantially.

-4.8 Research.
+4.8 Research

 The value chain in meteorology is rapidly being diversified.
-From mainly providing weather forecasts to the general public, the NMHSs progressively develop and apply downstream models/post processing of NWP forecasts or reanalysis for a range of applications in specific societal sectors.
+From mainly providing weather forecasts to the general public, the NMHSs progressively develop and apply downstream models/post-processing of NWP forecasts or reanalysis for a range of applications in specific societal sectors.
 Marine forecasts, GCM climate projections and environmental predictions are also included.
 Many of these have been rendered possible by adopting the seamless and integrated modeling approach, a key result of international R&D collaborations, often under the leadership of WMO.

 Examples of specific applications include road traffic, aviation (civil and military), shipping, energy production and consumption (wind, solar, hydro, fossil), air quality, integrated global greenhouse gas information system, biogeochemical fluxes (ecosystem including freshwater impact), estimation of emissions of trace chemical species, agriculture, tourism, high impact weather (wind, precipitation, temperature), avalanches and mud slides, coastal erosion, storm surges, offshore weather including waves, icing on infrastructure, emergency preparedness (search and rescue), oil spill, drifting infrastructure; volcanic ash dispersion, dispersion and deposition of radioactivity, large explosions and fires, forest fires, sand and dust storms.
 The list can be made even longer.

 The important point here is to note the foundational role of research in making this evolution possible.
 WMO, largely through the CAS (GAW, WWRP, GURME), CCl, JCOMM and other research programs, some of which are co-sponsored, such as the WCRP, GCOS, and others, has played a key role in making it an operational reality.
-It should also be noted that most of the research initiated, coordinated or facilitated through partnerships by WMO are services and policy driven, as is most of the research conducted within the NMHS's.
+It should also be noted that most of the research initiated, coordinated or facilitated through partnerships by WMO are services and policy driven, as is most of the research conducted within the NMHSs.
 Research activities also provides an important ‘sentinel’ role in that it facilitates an over the horizon S&T watch, which allows better strategic planning for future operational programs and the GDPFS.

 4.9 Capacity development, including education and training